 Lagos, Nigeria: Improving sidewalks to enable safe NMT in one of Africa’s largest cities

 This is a project case story within the framework of the TUMI Challenge 2018.
-With a population of over 20 million that is growing at a rate of 6% per annum, Lagos will soon be one of the largest cities in the world.
-Although it is Nigeria’s economic powerhouse, its potential is being stifled by poor transport systems that make living and working in it difficult.
-While some progress has been made in improving public transport, the current network is limited and the use of private cars is on the rise.
-There is limited infrastructure for commuting on foot or by bicycle, and a significant portion of the population is exposed to daily danger by sharing the road with motorized vehicles.
-The Sidewalk Challenge aims to demonstrate the benefits of non-motorized transport (NMT) infrastructure through 5 kilometers of new and upgraded sidewalks.
-It is one of the first projects aligned with the City’s 2018 NMT Policy, and will help build stakeholder support for the administration’s plans to create 900 kilometers of footpaths and 300 kilometers of cycle tracks by 2033.
+With a population of over 20 million growing at 6% per year, Lagos will soon be one of the world’s largest cities.
+Although it is Nigeria’s economic engine, its potential is stifled by poor transport systems that make it difficult to live and work in.
+Although some progress has been made in improving public transport, the current network is limited and private car use is increasing.
+Furthermore, the infrastructure for walking and cycling is limited, and a significant proportion of the population is exposed to daily hazards by sharing the road with motorised vehicles.
+The Sidewalk Challenge aims to demonstrate the benefits of non-motorised transport (NMT) infrastructure through 5 kilometres of new and improved pavements.
+It is one of the first projects aligned with the City’s 2018 Non-Motorised Transport Policy, and will help build stakeholder support for the administration’s plans to create 900 kilometres of pavements and 300 kilometres of bike lanes by 2033.